dev-wqq/DWUtilKit/DWUtilKitDemo/Pods/IGListKit/README.md

 You can find [the docs here](https://instagram.github.io/IGListKit).
 Documentation is generated with [jazzy](https://github.com/realm/jazzy) and hosted on [GitHub-Pages](https://pages.github.com).

+To regenerate docs, run `./scripts/build_docs.sh` from the root directory in the repo.

 ## Vision

-For the long term goals and "vision" of `IGListKit`, please read our [Vision](https://github.com/Instagram/IGListKit/blob/master/Guides/VISION.md) doc.
+For the long-term goals and "vision" of `IGListKit`, please read our [Vision](https://github.com/Instagram/IGListKit/blob/master/Guides/VISION.md) doc.

 ## Contributing

-Please see the [CONTRIBUTING](https://github.com/Instagram/IGListKit/blob/master/.github/CONTRIBUTING.md) file for how to help out.
-At Instagram we sync the open source version of `IGListKit` daily, so we're always testing the latest changes.
+Please see the [CONTRIBUTING](https://github.com/Instagram/IGListKit/blob/master/.github/CONTRIBUTING.md) file for how to help.
+At Instagram, we sync the open source version of `IGListKit` daily, so we're always testing the latest changes.
 But that requires all changes be thoroughly tested and follow our style guide.

+We have a set of [starter tasks](https://github.com/Instagram/IGListKit/issues?q=is%3Aissue+is%3Aopen+label%3Astarter-task) that are great for beginners to jump in on and start contributing.

 ## License